finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **list_fund_calendar**
 > PagedResourceListOfFundCalendarEntry list_fund_calendar(scope, code, as_at=as_at, page=page, limit=limit, filter=filter, sort_by=sort_by, property_keys=property_keys)

-[EXPERIMENTAL] ListFundCalendar: List Fund Calendar.
+[EARLY ACCESS] ListFundCalendar: List Fund Calendar.

 List all the Calendar Entries associated with the Fund.